For the Last Time: ‘Procurement’ and ‘Purchasing’ Are Different

 |Relational–focuses on creating long-term vendor relationships||Transactional–focuses on transactions than vendor relationships|

 In addition to the list of differences mentioned above, procurement vs. purchasing includes another major difference.
-Purchasing focuses on short-term goals such as fulfilling the five rights in a transaction (right quality, right quantity, right cost, right time, and right place), whereas procurement focuses on strategic, long-term goals like gaining a competitive advantage or aligning itself with corporate strategy or goals.
+Purchasing focuses on short-term goals such as fulfilling the five rights in a transaction (right quality, right quantity, right cost, right time, and right place), whereas procurement management focuses on strategic, long-term goals like gaining a competitive advantage or aligning itself with corporate strategy or goals.

 Whether you look at it as purchasing or procurement, there are a number of stakeholders involved–from internal parties like employees in different departments to external people like vendors and contract negotiators.
 Irrespective of their differences mentioned in the procurement vs. purchasing table, both processes demand meticulous documentation.
 They both comprise of a complex web of procedures.

 A single purchasing cycle might last for weeks, whereas a whole procurement cycle can last for months or even repeated if a suitable bid is not found.
 If performed manually, both activities will have a common detriment of efficiency.
 Just the process of revising every document, evaluating every bid, and reviewing every invoice will cause too much delay.

 Creating an automated procurement system, on the other hand, allows organizations to store all purchasing and procurement related files in one centralized database.
 While a shared network drive can fulfill this purpose, cloud-based procurement software like Kissflow’s Procurement Cloud can automate tasks.
 It can send automated emails, move documents from one step to another securely without human effort.

 Companies should pick an approach based on their unique needs.
 Small businesses may choose purchasing with an intention of keeping the process clean and simple, whereas enterprises may prefer a full-fledged procurement process just to make it a core part of their corporate strategy.